kristenkinnearohlmann/study-javascript/scrimba/javascriptmas-2020.md

 Day 22: Extract Matrix Column: https://t.co/fADkiW6ggd?amp=1
 This solution came to me accidentally as I did my normal start logging out the parameters.
 It was kind of cool to solve so fast!!

+Day 23: Social media input challenge: https://t.co/9vOx0ioNBd?amp=1 This looked really hard but I was able to put something working together.
+Danny Thompson is a smart guy so I felt very challenged!